-Trump's Legal Woes: Fraud Case And Broken Laws
+Trump's Legal Woes: Fraud And Broken Laws

 what law did trump break in fraud case